 If you’re looking for an air purifier under $100, then this is for you.

-The first stage in the 3-in-1 physical filter is the Pre-filter which removes dust, lint, hair, and fibers from the air.
-The second stage is the H13 HEPA filter which traps particles down to 0.3 microns, for instance, smoke particles, dust, and mold spores.
+The first stage in the 3-in-1 physical filter is the pre-filter.
+It helps us with dust, lint, hair, and fibers from the air, reducing any risk of allergies.
+The second stage, H13 HEPA filter, is designed to trap down particles down to 0.3 microns.
+During our testing, the air purifier showed excellent performance in dealing with smoke particles, dust, and mold spores.

-After the H13 filters come to the activated carbon filter which eliminates light odors.
+After the H13 filters comes the activated carbon filter which eliminates light odors.
 Medify MA-14 remains ideal for placing on the tabletop on account of its 5 pounds of weight.

-These air purifiers operate quietly at 33dB when set to sleep mode, thus keeping the patients in the hospital at peace.
+These air purifiers operate quietly at 33dB when set to sleep mode, thus helping us keep the patients in the hospital at peace.

-Medify MA-14 cleans up to 200 square feet five times per hour.
+According to our testing, Medify MA-14 is best for cleaning up to 200 square feet five times per hour and will rate it 4.6 for its efficacy.

 5. LEVOIT Vital 100 Air Purifier

-Our next pick on the list of best medical-grade air purifiers is the Levoit Vital 100 Air Purifier.
-Its H13 HEPA filters, compact design, and low noise profile make it a good pick for medical premises.
+The next air purifier that made to our list of best medical-grade air purifiers is the Levoit Vital 100 Air Purifier.
+Its H13 HEPA filters, compact design, and low noise profile is what made us pick for medical premises.

 The medical-grade H13 HEPA filter captures 99.97% of airborne particles of 0.3 microns.
-These main particle filters effectively trap dust, mold spores, bacteria, and smoke particles.
+This filter mainly helped us get rid of dust, mold spores, bacteria, and smoke particles effectively.

-The honeycomb activated carbon filters play a crucial role in neutralizing unpleasant medication odors, smoke, and VOCs.
+It is its honeycomb activated carbon filter that plays a crucial role in neutralizing unpleasant medication odors, smoke, and VOCs.

-This air purifiers has a CADR of 130 cfm, thus effectively cleaning 300 square feet of the room twice an hour.
+This air purifier has a CADR of 130 cfm, thus effectively cleaning 300 square feet of the room twice an hour.

 6. Alen BreatheSmart 75i Air Purifier

 Alen is at the forefront of air purifiers in 2022 and their popularity has skyrocketed during recent times.
-The 75i perfectly showcases the design and manufacturing prowess of Alen.
+It won’t be wrong if we call this piece an epitome of beauty; the 75i perfectly showcases the design and manufacturing prowess of Alen.

 The purifier is extremely quiet and brings an outstanding CADR rating of 400 making it an ideal purifier for any medical-grade requirements.

-Alen has opted for a simplistic design that ensures a high clean air delivery rate and the color choice of black and white makes it ideal for any indoor setting.
+Alen has opted for a simplistic design that ensures a high clean air delivery rate and the color choice of black and white makes it ideal for a lounge or your any indoor setting.

 Alen uses an all-in-one filter design that needs replacement once a year and houses a mix of pre-filter, H13 HEPA filter, and activated carbon filter layers.